ozhu0279-code/returns-net-revenue-portfolio/README.md

 ## Data Quality & Assumption
 - When processing the Online Retail dataset, I observed that it is not a conventional dynamic state table, but instead adopts journal-style offsetting records.
 If independent order numbers are directly counted as the denominator, the calculated cancellation rate will be unreasonably diluted due to the repeated inclusion of cancelled orders (C-orders).
 Therefore, I strictly restricted the denominator to only positive sales orders, which restored the true business cancellation rate and share.
 - For time-series KPI trends (revenue, cancel rate, canceled revenue share), we keep all transactions including missing CustomerID to avoid selection bias.
-- For customer-level segmentation (RFM, repeat-cancel patterns), we restrict to records with non-null CustomerID.
+- For customer-level segmentation (RFM), we restrict to records with non-null CustomerID.
 - **Limitation** Here, "cancellation/return" is used to approximately represent "post-sale return pressure", which is not equivalent to the entire process of actual returns, but is sufficient for identifying driving factors and optimization opportunities.

 ## KPI Overview